Heterochyta xenomorpha

 Heterochyta xenomorpha is a moth in the family Xyloryctidae.
 It was described by Edward Meyrick in 1906.
-It is found in Australia, where it has been recorded from Western Australia.
+It is found in Western Australia.
 The wingspan is about 19 mm.
 The forewings are fuscous very finely sprinkled with whitish points, with a very few scattered black specks.
 The stigmata are small and blackish, with the plical obliquely before the first discal, the second discal transversely double.
 The hindwings are light fuscous.